Anthropogenic: A word to describe anything that is human-caused.

 Tipping Point: A threshold of change that will have irreversible effects once we pass it.
 Tipping points common in media include exceeding 2 oC of global temperature rise and ice collapse.
 On top of this, a tipping point in one ecosystem can lead to a tipping point in another ecosystem creating a cascading effect across the globe.

-Sea-Level Rise: this is caused by two main factors.
+Sea-Level Rise: This is caused by two main factors.
 First, as global temperatures rise, glaciers melt and release more water into the oceans.
-At the same time, as water gets warmer it expands.
-Since the early 1990’s, global sea levels have risen 2.6 inches and continue to rise about 1/8th of an inch per year.
+At the same time, as the water gets warmer it expands.
+Since the early 1990s, global sea levels have risen 2.6 inches and continue to rise about 1/8th of an inch per year.
 This is dangerous for coastal communities whose homes and livelihoods are threatened by this rise.
 More water and higher temperatures also cause an increase in evaporation, which increases cloud formation, which changes weather patterns and is why we can have increased rain in one area and severe droughts in another.

 Sustainability: Environmentally, this is the avoidance of the depletion of natural resources in order to maintain ecological balance.
 This is vague, so a company needs to define its own sustainability standard and be transparent about the tradeoffs involved.
-Defining this will include knowing sources of all materials and supply chain emissions.
+Defining this will include knowing the sources of all materials and supply chain emissions.